DIY MCP server vs Contextflo for teams

 A local MCP server answers one question: can Claude reach the database?

-That's a real question, and open-source MCP servers answer it well.
-There are solid ones for Postgres, BigQuery, Snowflake, and just about every database that matters.
-If you're one technical person exploring your own data, install one and you're done.
-You don't need Contextflo.
+That is a real question, and open-source MCP servers answer it well.
+There are solid ones for Postgres, BigQuery, Snowflake and just about every database that matters.
+If you are one technical person exploring your own data, install one and you are done.
+You do not need Contextflo.

-But if you're evaluating this for a team, the connector is answering the wrong question.
-The questions that matter for a team are:
+But if you are evaluating this for a team, the connector is answering the wrong question.
+The ones that matter for a team are:

 - Who is asking?